Polymer/old-docs-site/1.0/tools/tests.md

 line interface.

 Note: You can also use [polyserve](https://github.com/PolymerLabs/polyserve) to run your test suite in the browser.
-This allows you to use all browser features like the dev tools and HTML inspection to debug your unit test.
+This allows you to use browser features like dev tools and HTML inspection to debug your unit tests.
-You can simply open the corresponding HTML page which contains the test suite in your browser and immediately view the successful and failing tests.
+You can then open the corresponding HTML page which contains the test suite in your browser and immediately view the successful and failing tests.

 ## Quick start